qascade/dcr/README.md

 5. The library is still not tested on actual SGX backed machines and but the PoC can be tested on simulation mode.

 To Run an example Data Clean Room Scenario.
+1. This framework will not work on Windows.
+Make sure you have a linux machine installed.
 1. Make sure you have [Intel-SGX](https://github.com/intel/linux-sgx-driver) SDK installed.
 2. Make sure you have [Go](https://go.dev/) 1.20+ installed.
 3. Make sure you have [E-Go](https://github.com/edgelesssys/ego) Compiler installed on your PC's